CavernCrawlers/CavernCrawlers.github.io/magic/MagicalArts.md

 It takes one day plus 50sp, to inscribe a sigil into a Magical Focus.

 ## Preparing Spells
 A spellcaster may only cast spells they have prepared.
 Cantrips are always prepared, so they can always be cast.
 Spells of Rank 1 or higher take time to prepare.
-A spellcasters may only prepare as many spells as their Skill Bonus plus their Intelligence Modifier.
+A spellcasters may only prepare as many spells as shown on their class table plus their Intelligence Modifier.
 Preparing a spell takes 10 minutes times the spell's tier.
 Once a spell is prepared, it remains prepared until the caster chooses to replace it with a different spell or some event causes the mage to temporarily lose the spell.

 ### Casting Unprepared Spells
 A spellcaster, so long as they have access to their spellbook, may cast unprepared spells using said spellbook.
-Doing so increases the casting time of the spell ten-fold, to a minimum of 10 minutes.
+Doing so increases the casting time of the spell [1 step](RulesSynopsis.md#time%20steps), to a minimum of 10 minutes.

 *For example, a character wishing to cast [Augury](magic/TierTwoSpells.md#augury) as an unprepared spell must have their spellbook on hand.
-Since the base casting time is 10 minutes, it will now take 100 minutes to cast the spell in this manner.*
+Since the base casting time is 10 minutes, it will now take 1 hour to cast the spell in this manner.*

 ## The Invocation Roll